 Resilience factors that may reduce the risk of PTSD include:

 Researchers are studying the importance of these and other risk and resilience factors, including genetics and neurobiology.
-With more research, someday it may be possible to predict who is likely to develop PTSD and to prevent it.
-(1) If you are concerned about negative characteristics of Post-Traumatic Stress Disorder that you are experiencing or you know another person struggling that may benefit from an alternative approach, please contact us.
+With more research, someday it may be possible to predict who is likely to develop PTSD and prevent it.
+(1) If you are concerned about the negative characteristics of Post-Traumatic Stress Disorder that you are experiencing or you know another person struggling that may benefit from an alternative approach, please contact us.
 We want to talk to you, hear your story and discuss options on how to help.

-If you are sick and tired of the experiencing the negative symptoms of PTSD, please call us at (844) 272-4666 or contact us in the form below to discuss your options and learn more.
+If you are sick and tired of experiencing the negative symptoms of PTSD, please call us at (844) 272-4666 or contact us in the form below to discuss your options and learn more.